Parable of the Ten Virgins: Liturgical use

 In the Catholic Church, the parable is the Gospel reading for the 32nd Sunday in Ordinary Time in Cycle A; in the extraordinary form of the Roman rite (Tridentine Mass), the parable is the Gospel reading for Masses of virgins and virgin martyrs.

 In the Armenian Orthodox Church the parable is the main theme of Holy Monday.
 A special Church service enacting the parable of the ten virgins is celebrated on Tuesday evening of the Holy Week.

 In the Syriac Orthodox Church, the parable is used to commemorate the Sunday vespers service of Nahire.
 They believe Nahire symbolizes living in accordance with the 10 virgins, and that only through a life of dedication, vigilance, fasting and prayer can we be ready for the Bridegroom himself.

 The parable is the Gospel reading for the 27th Sunday after Trinity in the traditional Lutheran lectionary.

-In the Revised Common Lectionary, the parable is read in Proper 27 (32nd Sunday in Ordinary Time).
+In the Revised Common Lectionary, the parable is read in Year A as the Gospel for Proper 27 (32nd Sunday in Ordinary Time; 24th Sunday After Pentecost).